KamilSucharski/My-Astral-Diary/README.md

 ##### Before building:

 1. Copy "gradle.properties.example" as "gradle.properties"
-2. (Only for release builds) Create a keystore file if you don't have one and set correct values in the "gradle.properties" file's "Signing" section.
+2. (Only for release builds) Create a keystore file and text files with alias and passwords according to the "gradle.properties" file's "Signing" section.

 ##### Building release builds: